Daoxian massacre

 The Daoxian massacre (道县大屠杀 (道縣大屠殺, Dào Xiàn Dàtúshā)), or Dao County massacre, was a massacre which took place during the Cultural Revolution in Dao County, Hunan as well as ten other nearby counties and cities.
 From August 13 to October 17, 1967, a total of 7,696 people were killed while 1,397 people were forced to commit suicide.
 An additional 2,146 people were permanently injured and disabled.
 Most of the victims were labelled as "class enemies", belonging to the Five Black Categories, while at least 14,000 people participated in the massacre.
 The Daoxian massacre had a direct impact on the Shaoyang County Massacre in 1968.

-After the Cultural Revolution, the Chinese Communist Party (CCP) considered the Daoxian incident as one of the "unjust, false, erroneous" cases of the Revolution and the victims were rehabilitated, but only a small number of the perpetrators were ever punished during the "Boluan Fanzheng" period.
+After the Cultural Revolution, the Chinese Communist Party (CCP) considered the Daoxian incident as one of the "unjust, false, and erroneous" cases of the Revolution and the victims were rehabilitated, but only a small number of the perpetrators were ever punished during the "Boluan Fanzheng" period.
 Several leaders of the massacre were either expelled from the CCP or received various terms of imprisonment; in Dao County itself, only 11 people were prosecuted, and were sentenced to 3–10 years in prison, respectively.
-In total, twelve people were sentenced to life imprisonment, but none received death penalty.
-The mild punishments for the perpetrators sparked public outrage in the 1980s, with many local residents visiting Beijing in person, petitioning for justice.
+In total, twelve people were sentenced to life imprisonment, but none received the death penalty.
+The mild punishments for the perpetrators sparked public outrage in the 1980s.

 Historical background

 Cultural Revolution

 During the Cultural Revolution in China which lasted from 1966 to 1976, millions of people deemed "counter-revolutionaries" or who did not side with Mao Zedong were persecuted.
 Mao endorsed the revolutionary discourse and the attacks on authority figures, who he believed had grown complacent, bureaucratic, and anti-revolutionary.
 Local Red Guards attacked anyone who they believed lacked revolutionary credentials, and then eventually turned on those who simply failed to wholeheartedly support their efforts and intentions.
-In August 1966, the Central Committee issued a directive entitled the “Decision of the Central Committee of the Chinese Communist Party Concerning the Great Proletarian Cultural Revolution” (a.k.a. the Sixteen Points) in an effort to define the revolution's goals.
+In August 1966, the Central Committee issued a directive entitled the "Decision of the Central Committee of the Chinese Communist Party Concerning the Great Proletarian Cultural Revolution" (a.k.a. the Sixteen Points) in an effort to define the revolution's goals.
 Later that month, Mao began to greet huge parades of Red Guards holding aloft his Little Red Book.

 The movement grew but also splintered into independent movements and Red Guard factions, each with its own vision of the movement.
 Despite official directives and encouragement from the Party leadership, local forces were left to act according to their own definitions of the Revolution's goals, and many of them ended up inflicting violence upon their communities and clashing with each other.
-Nobody wanted to be considered a “reactionary,” but in the absence of official guidelines for identifying “true Communists,” almost everyone became a target of abuse.
+Nobody wanted to be considered a "reactionary," but in the absence of official guidelines for identifying "true Communists," almost everyone became a target of abuse.
 People tried to protect themselves and escape persecution by attacking friends and even their own families.
 The result was a bewildering series of attacks and counterattacks, factional fighting, unpredictable violence, and the breakdown of authority throughout China.